He stood there, watching from a distance as the crowd cheered with every falling piece of the wall.

 He walked away from the window and watched his reflection on the mirror one last time.

-He was dressed in his best gala uniform, the insignia of the élite presidential praetorian guard shining brightly on the black overcoat.
+He was dressed in his best gala uniform, the golden insignia of the president’s élite praetorian guards shining brightly on the black overcoat.

 The sound of footsteps on the building’s stairs told him it was time.
 With a last salute to the figure on the mirror, he put the gun against his head, and pulled the trigger.